4.93 from 113 votes

 Keto Cowboy Cookies in a pile on a cooling rack with a blue napkin in the background.

-So good, in fact, that a lot of sites have republished it without my permission.
+They are so good, in fact, that a lot of sites have republished it without my permission.
 This is the price of doing business as a creator sometimes.
 But I’m a little tired of it, to be honest.

 I decided to fight fire with fire and post the full recipe here.
 Because if it’s going to be out there on the internet for all to see, I want to get the credit!